 - location and season of the year

-There are many ways through which vitamin D influences placental, fetal, and maternal health during pregnancy.
+There are many ways vitamin D influences placental, fetal, and maternal health during pregnancy.
 In one of our past blog posts, we emphasized the importance of Vitamin D3 and K2 in boosting the immune system.
 This also applies to expectant mothers and their unborn children.

 Vitamin D also plays a crucial role in the following processes: